-- All classes that appear on a student's schedule will be included, with the exceptions of study halls and student assistant programs. - Courses will be weighted according to the number of class periods of instruction per week.

-A minimum grade point average of 3.25 is required for honor roll status.
+- All classes receving letter grades are included. - All classes that appear on a student's schedule will be included, with the exceptions of study halls and student assistant programs. - Courses will be weighted according to the number of class periods of instruction per week. - A minimum grade point average of 3.50 is required for honor roll status.